-(1) An owner or operator of any unit(s) shall have the option of complying with either the pound per million Btu or parts per million emission limits specified in paragraphs (c)(1), (c)(2), (c)(3), and (c)(4).

-- (2) All emission determinations shall be made in the as-found operating condition, except no compliance determination shall be established during start-up, shutdown, or under breakdown conditions.
+- (1) An owner or operator of any unit(s) shall have the option of complying with either the pound per million Btu or parts per million emission limits specified in paragraphs (c)(1), (c)($\frac{32}{2}$), and (c)($\frac{43}{2}$). - (2) All emission determinations shall be made in the as-found operating condition, except no compliance determination shall be established during start-up, shutdown, or under breakdown conditions.
 Start-up and shutdown intervals shall not last longer than is necessary to reach stable conditions.
-Compliance determination as specified in paragraph (d)(6) shall be conducted at least 250 operating hours, or at least thirty days subsequent to the tuning or servicing of any unit, unless it is an unscheduled repair. - (3) All parts per million emission limits specified in subdivision (c) are referenced at 3 percent volume stack gas oxygen on a dry basis averaged over a period of 15 consecutive minutes. - (3) An owner or operator of a unit subject to the ammonia emission limit specified in paragraph (c)(2) shall: - (A) Conduct quarterly a source test to demonstrate compliance with the ammonia emission limit, according to the procedures in District Source Test Method 207.1 for Determination of Ammonia Emissions from Stationary Sources, during the first 12 months of unit operation and annually within 12 months thereafter when four consecutive quarterly source tests demonstrate compliance with the ammonia emission limit.
-If an annual test is failed, four consecutive quarterly source tests must demonstrate compliance with the ammonia emissions limits prior to resuming annual source tests; or - (B) Utilize ammonia CEMS certified under an approved SCAQMD protocol to demonstrate compliance with the ammonia emission limit. - (4) Compliance with the NO_x and CO emission requirements of paragraphs (c)(1), (c)(2), (c)(3), and (c)(4)- and the stack-gas oxygen concentration requirement of subparagraph (c)(5)(A) shall be determined using a District approved contractor under the Laboratory Approval Program according to the following procedures: - (A) District Source Test Method 100.1 Instrumental Analyzer Procedures for Continuous Gaseous Emission Sampling (March 1989), or - (B) District Source Test Method 7.1 Determination of Nitrogen Oxide Emissions from Stationary Sources (March 1989) and District Source Test Method 10.1 Carbon Monoxide and Carbon Dioxide by Gas Chromatograph/Non-Dispersive Infrared Detector
+Compliance determination as specified in paragraph (d)(6) shall be conducted at least 250 operating hours, or at least thirty30 days subsequent to the tuning or servicing of any unit, unless it is an unscheduled repair. - (3) An owner or operator of a unit that installs, replaces, or modifies air pollution control equipment with ammonia emissions in the exhaust that is subject to the an ammonia emission limit in a South Coast AQMD permit specified in paragraph (c)(2) shall: - (A) Conduct quarterly a source test to demonstrate compliance with the ammonia emission limit, according to the procedures in District Source Test Method 207.1 for Determination of Ammonia Emissions from Stationary Sources, during the first 12 months of unit operation and thereafter, except that source tests may be conducted annually within 12 months thereafter when four consecutive quarterly source tests demonstrate compliance with the ammonia emission limit.
+If an annual test is failed, four consecutive quarterly source tests must demonstrate compliance with the ammonia emissions limits prior to resuming annual source tests; or - (B) Utilize an ammonia Continuous Emissions Monitoring System (CEMS) certified under an approved South Coast AQMD protocol to demonstrate compliance with the ammonia emission limit. - (4) Compliance with the NO $\underline{x}{\mathbf{x}}$ and CO emission requirements of paragraphs (c)(1), (c)($\underline{32}$), and (c)($\underline{43}$) and the stack-gas oxygen concentration requirement in of subparagraph (c)($\underline{54}$)(A) shall be determined using a

+DistrictSouth Coast AQMD approved contractor under the Laboratory Approval Program according to the following procedures:

-- (GC/NDIR) Oxygen by Gas Chromatograph-Thermal Conductivity (GC/TCD) (March 1989); or - (C) United States Environmental Protection Agency Conditional Test Method CTM-030, Determination of Nitrogen Oxides, Carbon Monoxide, and Oxygen Emissions from Natural Gas-Fired Engines, Boilers and Process Heaters Using Portable Analyzers; or - (D) ASTM D6522-00(2005) Standard Test Method for Determination of Nitrogen Oxides, Carbon Monoxide, and Oxygen Concentrations in Emissions from Natural Gas-Fired Reciprocating Engines, Combustion Turbines, Boilers, and Process Heaters Using Portable Analyzers - (E) any other test method determined to be alternative and approved before the test in writing by the Executive Officers of the District and the California Air Resources Board and the Regional Administrator of the United States Environmental Protection Agency, Region IX; or - (F) a continuous in-stack nitrogen oxide monitor or equivalent verification system as specified in paragraph (c)(6).
+- (A) DistrictSouth Coast AQMD Source Test Method 100.1 -Instrumental Analyzer Procedures for Continuous Gaseous Emission Sampling (March 1989), or - (B) DistrictSouth Coast AQMD Source Test Method 7.1 -Determination of Nitrogen Oxide Emissions from Stationary Sources (March 1989) and DistrictSouth Coast AQMD Source Test Method 10.1 - Carbon Monoxide and Carbon Dioxide by Gas Chromatograph/Non-Dispersive Infrared Detector (GC/NDIR) -Oxygen by Gas Chromatograph-Thermal Conductivity (GC/TCD) (March 1989); or - (C) United States Environmental Protection Agency (U.S. EPA) Conditional Test Method CTM-030, Determination of Nitrogen Oxides, Carbon Monoxide, and Oxygen Emissions from Natural Gas-Fired Engines, Boilers and Process Heaters Using Portable Analyzers; or - (D) ASTM D6522-00(2005) Standard Test Method for Determination of Nitrogen Oxides, Carbon Monoxide, and Oxygen Concentrations in Emissions from Natural Gas-Fired Reciprocating Engines, Combustion Turbines, Boilers, and Process Heaters Using Portable Analyzers - (E) aAny other test method determined to be alternative and approved before the test in writing by the Executive Officers of the DistrictSouth Coast AQMD and the California Air Resources Board and the Regional Administrator of the United States Environmental Protection AgencyU.S.
+EPA, Region IX; or - (F) $-a\underline{A}$ continuous in-stack nitrogen oxide monitor or equivalent verification system as specified in paragraph (c)(65).

-Records of all source tests shall be made available to District personnel upon request.
+Records of all source tests shall be made available to DistrictSouth Coast AQMD personnel upon request.
 Emissions determined to exceed any limits established by this rule through the use of any of the above-referenced test methods shall constitute a violation of this rule.